mlnprice/nested-sampling/README.md

 Most of what I have learned about molecular dynamics, nested sampling, and thermodynamics can be found in these sources.

+These rescources can be found in the resources folder of this repository.
-Giordano Chapter 9 pdf
+* _Giordano Chapter 9_ pdf
+  * This is a tutorial for creating a molecular dynamics simulation.

-Efficient Sampling (Pártay, Bartók, Csányi) pdf
+* _Efficient Sampling_ (Pártay, Bartók, Csányi) pdf
+  * This has useful information about nested sampling and heat capacity calculations.

+This file was too big to add to the repository, but can be easily found using a Google Search.
-Nested sampling for computational thermodynamics (Pártay) pdf
+* _Nested sampling for computational thermodynamics_ (Pártay) pdf
+  * This gives a good overview of the application of nested sampling for thermodynamics.

+Dr. Hart can help you get access to a copy of this book.
-An Introduction to Thermal Physics (Schroeder) Textbook
+* _An Introduction to Thermal Physics (Schroeder)_ Textbook
+  * This was useful to me for understanding the partition function.